Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 ›Is SCL enough for NDVI (Normalized Difference Vegetation Index) or land-cover time series?

 It is often enough for quick filtering and exploratory work.
-It is usually not enough for the cleanest production time series because cloud edges, thin cirrus, and bright surfaces can still leak through or get over-masked.
-Teams that care about consistency over time usually add a probability layer, temporal cleanup, or both.
+It is usually not enough for the cleanest production time series because cloud edges, thin cirrus, cloud shadow, snow transitions, and bright surfaces can still leak through or get over-masked.
+Teams that care about consistency over time usually add a probability layer, a usability score, temporal cleanup, or all three.

 ›Why do people like s2cloudless so much?